01-edu/public/subjects/devops/master-the-ls/README.md

 ### Instructions

-Put in a file `master-the-ls`, the command line that will:
+Create a script `master-the-ls`, that will do the following:

 - list the files and directories of the current directory.
 - Ignore the hidden files, the "." and the "..".